Requena21/VR-Template/README.md

 # VR Template
- VR template with URP for oculus quest 2.
+Unity VR template for oculus quest 2.
+It is made with URP.